COSC481W-2024Fall/OurSpace/README.md

 ## Team Members

 ### Evan Meyer
 Evan is the team leader of this project, and motivated to see it come to creative fruition.
 Evan is a senior at EMU graduating at the end of the Fall 2024 semester.
-He is exsprenced in Java, Python, and HTML programming as well as having creative abilities with creating music, 3d models, and engeenering
+He is experienced in Java, Python, and HTML programming as well as having creative abilities with creating music, 3d models, and engineering

-### [Member 2 Name]
+### [Ming Murray]
-[Member 2's brief bio.
-Include their role in the project, academic background, interests, and any relevant experience.]
+Ming is a member of the team, mostly related to backend logic and specifically connections to the database.
+Ming is a senior at EMU graduating at the end of the current semester.
+They have the most experience with Java, Java Springboot, Angular, Python, C, C++, Javascript, and Typescript.
 ### [Member 3 Name]
 [Member 3's brief bio.
 Include their role in the project, academic background, interests, and any relevant experience.]